Jim Stoppani's 12-Week Shortcut To Size: Supplementation

 Stoppani Suggestion: Dymatize Iso-100

 Top Selling Whey Protein

-It's another milk protein that also enhances muscle growth.* Unlike whey, casein is a very slow-digesting protein, providing your muscles with a slow and steady source of amino acids.
-This helps decrease muscle breakdown, which is also important for muscle growth.*
+Casein is another milk protein that also enhances muscle growth.* Unlike whey, casein is a very slow-digesting protein, providing your muscles with a slow and steady source of amino acids.
+This helps decrease muscle breakdown, which is also important for muscle recovery and repair.*